How to Use This Toolkit

 Stage 1: Identify the Gap

 The gap must be stated in specific, measurable language that connects at least two of the three SEED domains.
 "Our students aren't career-ready" is a complaint.
 "Only 12% of our high school CTE completers are placed into jobs in their field of study within six months of graduation, while local manufacturing employers report 340 unfilled positions requiring the same credentials" is a gap statement.
-The difference matters because the gap statement contains the seed of its own solution.
+The difference is operational: the gap statement contains the seed of its own solution.

 Stage 2: Study Models